 For example, my oldest has five letters in his name.
 When he was in preschool we would often sing a song to the tune of “Bingo” but instead of B-I-N-G-O we would insert the letters in his name.

 Before I knew it, he knew the letters in his name and could order them properly.
+It’s a simple activity to master names fast!

 Name puzzles